 ERCOT Sets New Record for Electricity Demand

-The Electric Reliability Council of Texas, Inc. (ERCOT), the electric grid operator for most of the state, today set a new electricity usage record.
-Consumers used an average of 63,056 megawatts* (MW) of power over the peak hour ending at 5 p.m., exceeding the previous all-time peak of 62,396* MW set on July 17, 2006.
+July 8, 2009 -- The Electric Reliability Council of Texas, Inc. (ERCOT), the electric grid operator for most of the state, set a new electricity usage record today.
+Consumers used an hourly average of 62,786* megawatts (MW) of power between 4 and 5 p.m., exceeding the previous all-time peak of 62,339 MW set on Aug.
+17, 2006 by 447 MW.

 ERCOT is a membership-based 501(c)(4) nonprofit corporation, governed by a board of directors and subject to oversight by the Public Utility Commission of Texas and the Texas Legislature.
 Its members include consumers, cooperatives, generators, power marketers, retail electric providers, investor-owned electric utilities, transmission and distribution providers and municipally owned electric utilities.